 One of the most popular finishes available today is powder coating.
 Powder coating is a dry powder that is applied most often to metals.
 We apply powder coating to an aluminum alloy of a thicker grade than you will find at most retail outlets.

-We also pre-treat our aluminum with a phosphate that allows the powder coat to adhere better.
+We also prep our aluminum by hand with denatured alcohol which allows the powder coat to adhere better.
 This durable finish comes in more than a dozen different colors ranging from traditional hues of Black, Galvanized, and Rust to more brilliant shades of Barn Red, Buttery Yellow, and Royal Blue so you’re sure to find the right shade to fit your décor.

 A second finish option is porcelain enamel which was an industry standard back in the early 20th century.
 When RLM warehouse shades became the fixture of choice over bare bulb lighting in factories and warehouses, porcelain enamel was used because of its ability to withstand high heat, chemicals, and even outdoor elements.
 Our porcelain enamel shades are hand-spun from commercial grade steel, then three coats of porcelain enamel glass are also hand applied.
 The shades are baked in a special oven where temperatures reach up to 1,600 degrees to seal the glass to the steel resulting in a high-gloss finish.

-This signature finish that will never fade or corrode even under harsh conditions.
+This signature finish that will never fade and is simple to maintain.
 Our American made collection of Goodrich® Gooseneck Lights and Benjamin® Stem Mount Pendants are perfectly suited for exterior applications while our Ivanhoe® Cord Hung Pendants and Wheeler™ Wall Sconces look divine in kitchens, hallways, and baths.

 Although porcelain enamel manufacturing faded away when cheaper painting techniques came onto the market in the 1950s, Barn Light Electric has revived this long-lost art form and is the only company in America manufacturing porcelain enamel lighting!